Digital Marketing Megatrends 2017

-What’s stopping you from converting more of your website visitors into sales or leads in the year ahead?
+What’s stopping you from converting more of your website visitors into sales or leads right now?
 One of the reasons, that we'll explore in this article, is a lack of tangible insight.
 There’s often a mistaken understanding that analytics and insights are one and the same, or that viewing charts and tables will provide answers when often the right question itself hasn’t yet been asked.

 Analytics will only take you so far in understanding your website visitors using averages and actions taken but they won’t give nearly enough insights into why those actions were taken.